amaccis/amaccis.github.io/content/posts/trying-to-learn-haskell-recursion.md

 ```

 Let's focus on writing a function that takes as input a number _n_ and returns the value of _Fib(n)_.
 Just to keep the things simple, we can take for granted that the input
-will be always a number greater than or equal to zero, freeing us by input validation.
+will be always a number greater than or equal to zero, freeing us from input validation.

 In our ardour of avoiding recursion, we, bad programmers, are perfectly able to write something like this
 ```php